OSGeo/PROJ/docs/source/usage/environmentvars.rst

     .. versionadded:: 7.0.0

     Define the endpoint of the CDN storage.
-Normally defined through the proj.ini configuration file locale in :envvar:`PROJ_LIB`.
+Normally defined through the :file:`proj.ini` configuration file locale in :envvar:`PROJ_LIB`.
     Alternatively, the :c:func:`proj_context_set_url_endpoint` function can
     be used.